To schedule a consultation about your case, please contact our experienced clerks at 5SAH.

 5SAH has an expert team of barristers who act for both applicants and respondents and have appeared in many of the leading cases in this fast-developing and niche area of law.
-The barristers in the team are at the forefront of new legislation such as unexplained wealth orders (UWO’s), account freezing/ forfeiture orders (AFO’s) and also specialise in challenges to investigation orders and warrants under POCA, PACE, The Asset Recovery Action Plan, the Criminal Finances Act 2017 and other legislation.
+The barristers in the team are at the forefront of new UK legislation such as unexplained wealth orders (UWO’s), account freezing orders/ asset forfeiture orders (AFO’s) and also specialise in challenges to investigation orders and warrants under POCA, PACE, The Asset Recovery Action Plan, the Criminal Finances Act 2017 and other legislation.
 5SAH barristers have been instructed in some of the first cases involving these orders and lecture on them.
 They are the experts in this field.

 The team are ranked in the Legal 500 and Chambers and Partners.
 A number of barristers are also individually ranked in both guides in this specialist field (1 silk and 4 juniors).